Finite torsors over strongly $F$-regular singularities

-Examples of \'etale finite group-schemes are the finite \emph{constant group-schemes}, and since $\kay=\kay^{\textnormal{sep}}$ these are the only ones \cite[2.b]{MilneAlgebraicGroups}.
-More precisely, if $G$ is a finite discrete group, the underlying Hopf algebra of the constant group-scheme it defines, also denoted by $G$, is $\O(G)=\Hom_{\mathsf{Set}}(G,\kay)$.
+Finite \emph{constant group-schemes} are examples of finite \'etale algebraic groups and (since $\kay$ is separably closed) these are the only ones \cite[2.b]{MilneAlgebraicGroups}.
+If $G$ is a finite discrete group, the Hopf algebra of the constant group-scheme it defines (also denoted by $G$) is $\sO(G)=\Hom_{\mathsf{Set}}(G,\kay)$.
 The coproduct is defined by